 Infectious arthritis, also called septic arthritis, involves a sudden, severe infection of a joint.
-It is a type of inflammatory arthritis that can cause swelling, pain, and tissue damage.
+It can cause severe pain, swelling, a fever, and tissue damage and needs prompt treatment.

 Infectious arthritis occurs when bacteria, fungi, or a virus infects a joint, causing inflammation.
 It can occur suddenly and cause intense pain, fever, and chills.

 Though the name may be misleading, infectious arthritis is not contagious.
 However, it can be quite serious.

 The most common cause of septic arthritis or infectious arthritis is bacteria, fungi, or viral bodies that enter the space around a joint.

 Bacterial infection is the most common cause of septic arthritis.
 A 2019 review found that bacteria from the Staphylococci family cause